Morlam Music

 - photo by Geoff Alexander - photo by Geoff Alexander

 4. There is an emphasis on stories of life.
-Common ones are sadness at leaving the village, the complications of urban life, in contrast to village (and the sudden availability of expensive goods, such as cars and new Kawasaki or Yamaha motorbikes).
+Common ones are sadness at leaving the village, the complications of urban life, in contrast to village (and the sudden availability of expensive goods, such as cars and new Japanbese motorbikes).
 Occasionally, singers will sing about their rise to fame from the villages to the stage (e.g. those of Jintara & Pornchitha).
 Some songs describe newsworthy international events, (such as Jintara’s ‘Arlai World Trade’), and there are drinking songs, as well.

 5. English transliterations of titles are poor, e.g. substituting "gla-gla"(fearless) for "glua-glua" (afraid) on one VCD of which we are aware.
 All English titles given on VCD screens should be checked against a Thai dictionary (while the words are generally Isaan, the titles are typically in Central Thai).
 Thai and Isaan are tonal languages, and transliteration into English is an inexact science.